Padri (film)

-Padri (Konkani:पाद्री/ಪಾದ್ರಿ, translation: Priest) is a 2005 Konkani language film directed by Rajesh Fernandes and produced by Raymond Quadros.
+Padri (translation: Priest) is a 2005 Konkani language film directed by Rajesh Fernandes and produced by Raymond Quadros.
 It stars Newton D'Souza and Arona Fernandes in the lead roles as protagonists and Kiran Kerkar, Thapan Acharya, and Annie Quadros in the supporting roles.
 Sundeep Malani plays a guest role in the film.
 The soundtrack and background score were composed by Wilfy Rebimbus.
 The film is based on a Goan play of the same title Padri, which was directed by Prince Jacob.

 Plot

 Savio, Julies and Regan are three brothers growing up under the tutelage of their sister in law, Anushka.
 Savio intends to become a Padri (Priest), Julius ekes out a living in a business company, and Regan is an engineer.
 Anushka grew up in an aristocratic family and rules the house.
 Her uncle, Roldhawa, on a short visit, schemes and destroys the family's peace.
 Anushka is an unwitting pawn in her uncle's intrigues.